Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 (c) The Borchers--Arveson Theorem has been generalized by Kishimoto to $\R^n$ \cite[Thm.~2]{Ki79}, and further to connected locally compact abelian groups in \cite[Cor.~8.4.12]{Pe89}. \end{rem}

-Apart from the observations in Remark~\ref{RemBorAr}(b), the existence of a positive covariant representation places strong algebraic restrictions on the $C^*$-action $(\cA, G, \alpha)$.
+Apart from the observations in Remark~\ref{RemBorAr}(b), the existence of a covariant representation with positive spectrum places strong algebraic restrictions on the $C^*$-action $(\cA, G, \alpha)$.
 This is explored in Section~\ref{PosObs}.

-By the Borchers--Arveson Theorem~\ref{BA-thm}, if we have an implementing positive unitary one-parameter group $U:\R\to\U(\cH)$, we may take it to be inner, and then $U(C^*(\R))\subset U_{\R}''\subset\cM^\alpha\{0\}=\cM^{\R}.$ Above we saw that the Arveson spectral subspaces can be written in terms of ``matrix decompositions'' with respect to $C^*(\R)$ (cf.~Example~\ref{Zmatrix} and preceding discussion).
+By the Borchers--Arveson Theorem~\ref{BA-thm}, if we have an implementing unitary one-parameter group $U:\R\to\cU(\cH)$ with positive spectrum, we may take it to be inner, and then $U(C^*(\R))\subset U_{\R}''\subset\cM^\alpha\{0\}=\cM^{\R}.$ Above we saw that the Arveson spectral subspaces can be written in terms of ``matrix decompositions'' with respect to $C^*(\R)$ (cf.~Example~\ref{Zmatrix} and preceding discussion).
 Thus the subalgebra $\cM^\alpha\{0\}$ already contains the spectral information of $(\cM,\R, \alpha)$ because it contains all the spectral projections of~$U$.